Advertiser Disclosure

 A checking account contains funds you use for everyday purchases.
 Consumers keep funds in these accounts that they don’t plan to hold onto for a while.
 If the cash in this account doesn’t go to a purchase, it usually goes to another account that offers a higher return.
 A checking account connects to your debit card, making it easier to conduct financial transactions.

-You can get easy transactions with a credit card too, but they are not for everyone.
-Some people prefer debit cards because they can avoid credit card debt and high-interest rates.
+You can make easy transactions with a credit card, too, but they are not for everyone.
+Some people prefer debit cards because they can avoid credit card debt and high interest rates.
 However, regardless of which type of card you use, a checking account has the bulk of your financial activity, from money transfers to your investment portfolio to every debit card purchase.

-Checking accounts also allow you to write checks.
+Checking accounts also allows you to write checks.
 You can write checks against your balance to pay people, but make sure you have enough funds in your account before writing a check.

 What is a Savings Account?